-While our younger toddlers rest/nap according to their individualized needs, for most of our groups, rest time is a typically occurs following lunch.
-Rest/nap time could last up to two hours depending on the ages of the children and the needs of the group.
-It is physically and mentally demanding for a child to keep pace with peers all day long, therefore, sleep is an important measure for good health.
-Vital physical and mental development occurs in early childhood and naps provide much needed downtime for growth and rejuvenation.
+While our younger toddlers rest or nap according to their individualized needs, for most of our groups, rest time is a period following lunch.
+This time could last up to two hours depending on the ages of children and the needs of the group.
+We are required by state licensing regulations to provide children with the opportunity to rest each day.
+It is physically and mentally demanding for a child to keep pace with peers all day long.
+Sleep is a major requirement for good health, and for children to get the recommended amount, some daytime sleep is usually needed.
+Vital physical and mental development occurs in early childhood, and naps provide much needed downtime for growth and rejuvenation.
 A child's need to rest at some point during the day is important.
-It is our philosophy that if a child falls asleep on his/her own, we will not wake them until rest time is over.
-If families have individual requests regarding their child's sleep pattern, we will make reasonable efforts to come to an agreeably mutual plan.

-Children will be provided with a washable mat to rest on; families should provide a sheet and blanket.
-Special items such as stuffed animals may be brought in for naptime only.
-We ask all naptime materials (pillow, blanket, stuffed animal) be kept in a bag that remains in the child's cubby and sent home at the end of each week.
-Preschool children who do not sleep will have quiet rest time on their nap mat or will have available options of quiet activities to do either on their own nap mat or at a table where they will have space and adequate lighting for quiet play.
+If families have individual requests regarding their child's sleep pattern, we will make all reasonable efforts to come to a mutually agreeable plan.
+Children will rest on washable mats: parents provide a sheet and a blanket.
+Children will be sleeping head to toe or will be spaced three feet apart.
+Special items such as teddy bears may be brough in for naptime.
+We ask that all naptime materials (pillow, blanket, stuffed animal) be kept in a special bag (plastic or laundry bag with a drawstring or small duffel bag) and washed weekly.
+Any children who do not sleep will still have a rest time with books or puzzles on their own mat for 15 minutes and will then have quiet activities to do in a designated area or table where they will have space and adequate lighting for quiet play.